Accidents at Sea

 New York Lawyers Skilled in Admiralty Accident Cases

 Working on a seafaring vessel can be a dangerous job.
 A disastrous accident on a vessel can destroy a worker’s ability to earn a living, diminish his or her quality of life, and cause untimely death.
 For over a decade, the admiralty accident attorneys at the Law Offices of Michael H. Joseph have served New York individuals in Jones Act and commercial fishing claims, death at sea cases, and lawsuits involving pleasure boats.
 We provide results-oriented representation to professional mariners and others who were hurt at sea.
 Our clients come from Manhattan, the Bronx, Brooklyn, Queens, Staten Island, and the surrounding areas.
-Our New York City maritime accident lawyer is ready to serve you.
-Call (212) 858-0503 to speak with a skilled admiralty accident cases lawyer for a Free Consultation.
+Our New York City maritime accident attorney is ready to serve you.
+Call (212) 858-0503 to speak with a skilled accident at sea lawyer for a free consultation in New York City.

 Jones Act Claims

 Although maritime workers are generally not entitled to recover state workers’ compensation benefits following an on-the-job injury, seamen who are hurt aboard a vessel may be protected by the Jones Act.
 Normally, an injured seaman will receive maintenance and cure following an accident at sea.
 Maintenance is a stipend for living expenses, and cure refers to payment for medical bills.
 In addition, the Jones Act allows a seaman who was harmed by a negligent act of a marine employer or a fellow crew member to sue his or her employer or the owner of the ship where the accident took place for additional damages such as pain and suffering, lost benefits, and diminished earning capacity.
-This claim must be filed within three years of an accident.
+This claim must be filed within three years of an accident in New York and requires the assistance of an experienced maritime accident attorney.

 In many situations, a Jones Act case will include an allegation that the vessel on which a marine worker was hurt was unseaworthy.
 A marine employer has an obligation to ensure that his or her ship or other navigable vessel is safe, secure, and seaworthy.
 Normally, this means that the vessel is in a condition that can withstand any foreseeable weather hazards, all onboard equipment is in good working order, the crew is sufficiently trained to properly maintain the ship, the vessel’s condition will allow it to perform its intended function in an adequate fashion, and acceptable safety procedures are in place.